miklosakos/bobpony.org/_posts/2018-06-29-FixNetworkDiscovery.md

 Don't worry!
 You're not alone, I've faced this problem too with Windows 10 computers since the Windows 10 April 2018 Update for me.

+Note: The steps below show the manual way to fix it.
+A (untested) Network Discovery auto-fixer is available [here.](https://mega.nz/#!yP5j0Zhb!k5ZO9bhHsHlSaO1pL-z0zQEBjNgrU_ukEpMuNlGwWso)
+It is a batch file, so you can see everything it tries to do by just editing it in Notepad.
+Nothing is being hidden from you.
+This tool works by itself, using built-in Windows tools, nothing but the `sc` and `net` commands are used for the service starting.
+If you have any questions about this, contact Epicness#8422 on Discord.
+All of the sc and net commands are passed through to advanced.txt too, so you can see what it does for yourself.
+If you don't want to do this, go ahead to the manual way below.

 # How to fix this

 ## 1. Right click on the start button